-Aaron Travers is associate professor of composition at the Indiana University Jacobs School of Music.
+Aaron Travers is associate professor of music in composition and chair of the Composition Department at the Indiana University Jacobs School of Music.

-Born in Portsmouth, Va., in 1975, he earned a B.M. in Composition from the Oberlin Conservatory of Music in 1997, studying with Richard Hoffmann, as well as a B.A. in Classics from Oberlin College the same year.
-He later earned an M.A. and Ph.D. in Composition from the Eastman School of Music in 2003 and 2005, respectively.
-His teachers there included Sydney Hodkinson, Christopher Rouse, Steven Stucky. and Augusta Read Thomas.
+Born in Portsmouth, Virginia, in 1975, Travers earned a B.M. in Composition from the Oberlin Conservatory of Music in 1997 and a B.A. in Classics from Oberlin College the same year.
+He later earned an M.A. and a Ph.D. in Composition from the Eastman School of Music, in 2003 and 2005, respectively.
+His teachers there included Sydney Hodkinson, Christopher Rouse, Steven Stucky, and Augusta Read Thomas.

-He currently resides in Bloomington, Ind., with his wife, Winnie Cheung, and their son, Rowan.
+He resides in Bloomington, Indiana, with his wife, Winnie, and their two children, Rowan and Linden.